Roboticist999/turtlebot2i_simulaition_environment/README.md

 5.1 In order to use this environment, type "roslaunch turtlebot2i_gazebo turtlebot2i_world2.launch" in terminal.
 In this case you will use the cafe world, if you want to use another world file, modify turtlebot2i_world.launch to use that file

-5.2 Run "roslaunch turtlebot2i_bringup rviz.launch" in a new terminal to start Rviz.
-If the Rviz model is not correctly matching the transforms, change the Rviz global Fixed Frame to be 'odom'.
+5.2 Run "roslaunch turtlebot2i_bringup rviz.launch" in a new terminal to start Rviz

 5.3 Run "roslaunch turtlebot2i_bringup rtabmap.launch args:=--delete_db_on_start" in a new terminal to start building a new map.
 My rtablap.launch still has issues, which is camera image turns red as demonstrated at the end of "v1.2 turtlebot2i simulation environment set up.pdf"